Mass spectra of singly heavy baryons in the relativized quark model with heavy-quark dominance: Conclusions

 (9) The $\Sigma_{c}(2800)^{++,+,0}$, $\Sigma_{c}(2846)^{0}$ and $\Sigma_{b}(6097)^{+,-}$ may not be single states, and more precise measurements are advised for uncovering their fine structures further.

-In summary, under the HQD mechanism, the relativized quark model can describe the excitation spectra and the fine structures of the singly heavy baryons correctly and precisely.
-It is a reliable and promising model in the research of the singly heavy baryon spectroscopy.
-And some improvements of this model should be tried later, for a deep understanding of the properties of the singly heavy baryon spectroscopy and the strong interaction in the non-perturbative regime of QCD,
+In summary, the rigorous calculation shows that under the HQD mechanism, the relativized quark model can describe the excitation spectra and the fine structures of the singly heavy baryons correctly and precisely.
+Based on the relativized quark model, the method used in this work should be reliable in the research of the singly heavy baryons spectroscopy.
+And some improvements of this method should be tried later, for a deep understanding of the properties of the singly heavy baryon spectroscopy and the strong interaction in the non-perturbative regime of QCD.

 \begin{large}